UniDash-Environement/UMS-CD-Installer/README.md

 > UMS-CD is a server deployment system under debian
 > It is scalable in number of machines and compatible with multiple sites.
 >
 > UMS-CD integrates Proxmox and Docker as the main cloud platform
-> and a list of tools to manage your infrastructure entirely in the browser
+> and a list of tools to manage your infrastructure
-> thanks to a bastion.
+> entirely in the browser through a bastion.

 ## Aventages:
 ### Upscalable: